davidlampach/blackjack_solidity/README.md

 Once funds are deposited, select an amount to bet and click "Place Bet"

 Now click deal and wait for the cards to be dealt.
 This can take up to ten seconds.

-This is because the gas amounts for the transaction are not hard coded, but instead each transaction estimates the gas amount every time it is called.
+**This is because the gas amounts for the transaction are not hard coded, but instead each transaction estimates the gas amount every time it is called.
+You can speed it up by changing 'w3.eth.gas_price' values with real known gas amount.

 Play Black Jack as usual.
 Once you've placed a bet, you can rebet without placing a new bet.